 Meanwhile, Santillana de Mar benefited greatly from Columbus’ discovery of the Americas and the subsequent trade with Central and South America.
 Today, a stroll through the village’s cobbled streets reveals magnificent houses built by noblemen.
 These have either fine wooden galleries or iron balconies, and coats of arms inlaid into their brilliant stone facades.
 This period was rightly known as Spain’s golden age, which saw the flourishing of literary and artistic achievement.

 Sadly, though, it was not to last.
 Carlos I and his son Felipe II spent much of Spain’s newfound wealth on battles to halt the spread of Protestantism in Europe; the 17th century was a time of economic deterioration and ruinous wars with the Low Countries.

 Nevertheless, Santillana de Mar was largely unaffected by the political and social turbulence of the 18th and 19th centuries.
-The power of the Bourbon Monarchs in the 1700s was at its height during the reign of the enlightened despot Carlos III; by 1873 Spain had embraced democracy and declared its first Republic.
+The power of the Bourbon Monarchs in the 1700s was at its height during the reign of the enlightened despot Carlos III; by 1873, Spain had embraced democracy and declared its first Republic.
 However, it lasted only a year and consumed four presidents.
 The late 19th century was a time of national decline, with anarchism developing in reaction to rampant political corruption.
 The loss of Cuba, in 1898, was a low point for Spain, although there was a flurry of literary and artistic activity in the following years.
-Spanish politics was becoming polarized and in 1931 Alfonso XIII was forced to abdicate and the ill-fated Second Republic was declared in 1931.
+Spanish politics was becoming polarized, and in 1931, Alfonso XIII was forced to abdicate, and the ill-fated Second Republic declared in 1931.

 Gastronomy & Wine